John Howard Society of York Region

 If you are representing a school and are interested in offering this program to your students under the Collaborative Relationship for Extended Services (CRES) agreement, please contact Nikki Hanson nhanson@jhsyork.ca

-The Service Navigator Program supports priority groups, including youth aged 6-26 who are at risk of criminal involvement, victimization, or gang affiliation.
-Service Navigators provide personalized support to help clients and their families overcome barriers to accessing services.
-Key responsibilities include:
+The Service Navigator Program supports youth aged 6-26, and their families who are at risk of criminal involvement, victimization, or gang affiliation.
+Service Navigators are case management experts who provide personalized support to help clients and their families overcome barriers to accessing crucial services.
+Support through this program may look like (but not limited to):

-• Coordinating with service providers to ensure continuity of care
+• Case conferencing with other service providers/organizations to ensure continuity of care, and client-focussed care

 For program inquiries, please contact 905-895-9943 ext.
 300 or email ysinquiries@jhsyork.ca